* Former attorney with the NAACP Legal Defense and Educational Fund

-While at the NAACP, Adegbile authored a brief to strip members of the Hosanna Tabor Evangelical Lutheran Church of the right to practice their faith and appoint ministers of the church as they saw fit.
-Adegbile argued to the U.S. Supreme Court that Christian churches should not continue to enjoy the same constitutional protections of the “ministerial exception,” as churches had for centuries.
+While at the NAACP, Adegbile authored a brief that aimed to strip members of the Hosanna Tabor Evangelical Lutheran Church of the right to practice their faith and appoint ministers of the church as they saw fit.
+He argued to the U.S. Supreme Court that Christian churches should not continue to enjoy the traditional constitutional protections of “ministerial exception” from employment discrimination laws (related to variables like sexual orientation or gender identity).
 Instead, he held that the government should have a say in who could be a minister of a Christian church.
 The Court rejected Adegbile’s arguments, 9-0.

-Also during his tenure at the NAACP, Adegbile argued that racial discrimination by teachers and principals was surely to blame for the fact that black children were being disciplined at disproportionately high rates.
+Also during his tenure at the NAACP, Adegbile argued that racial discrimination by teachers and principals was surely to blame for the fact that black schoolchildren were being disciplined at disproportionately high rates, as compared to their non-black peers.

 In April 2005 Adegbile participated in a panel at a Yale Law School conference titled “The Constitution in 2020.”
 The event—whose goal was to lay out a blueprint for the evolution of a new, “progressive” U.S. Constitution within 15 years—was sponsored by George Soros’s Open Society Institute and the Center for American Progress.